Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Notes and Best Practices

-Standardizing all data encoding to UTF-8 greatly reduces the risk of garbled characters.
+By standardizing all data encoding to UTF-8, you can significantly reduce the risk of garbled characters.

 Adding Error Handling